 - If you guess either game correctly, we contact you.
 If not, go to (5)

 - The desirable good arrives at the address you give us.

 - Non-winners can acquire the same desirable good by trading currency for it.

 - Seriously, you don't have to actually guess a basketball score to get this shirt.
 You can buy it.

 About Last Time:

-This Week's Game:
+This Week's Games:

 And the Prize:

 Fine print: One entry per user.
-First user to choose a set of scores wins, determined by the timestamp of your entry (for my ease I prefer if you don't post it as a reply to another person's score--if you do it won't help or hurt you).
-Deadline for entries is 24 hours before the start of the game.
-MGoEmployees and Moderators exempt from winning.
+First user to choose a set of scores wins, determined by the timestamp of your entry (make it easy on me and write your score in digits with a hyphen between them.
+Deadline for entries is sometime within 24 hours before the start of the game—whenever I can get online in that time and lock the thread.
+MGoEmployees and Moderators exempt from winning because you can change scores.
 We did not invent the algorithm.
 The algorithm consistently finds Jesus.
-The algorithm tore its ACL.
+The algorithm spent 10 years as the Indiana of basketball, if that makes sense.
 The algorithm is banned in China.
 The algorithm is from Jersey.
-The algorithm goes on 20-6 runs out of halftime..
+The algorithm's name has to be spelled wrong.
+The algorithm is not just a shooter.
 This is not the algorithm.
 This is close.